On This Page

 - offer an internal review or appeal, including an opportunity for applicants to submit arguments and supporting documents

-- inform applicants of any rights they have to request a further review or appeal of the registration decision
+- inform applicants of any rights they have to request further review or to appeal the registration decision

 - conduct assessments in a way that is transparent, objective, impartial and fair, and take reasonable measures to ensure external assessors conduct their own assessments in the same way

-- grant applicants, upon written request and within certain legal limitations, access to records related to their application.
+- grant applicants access to records related to their application, upon written request and within certain legal limitations.

-Every year, the College conducts a review of its registration practices and submits a Fair Registration Practices Report to the Office of the Fairness Commissioner.
-In turn, the Office creates a list of recommendations for the College to put into practice.
+Every year, the College reviews its registration practices and submits a Fair Registration Practices Report to the OFC.
+In turn, the OFC creates a list of recommendations for the College to put into practice.